 Cuenca, Quito, and the coastal areas of Ecuador are going to explode with gringos just like what happened to Costa Rica and then Panama, both of which are now full of gringos that have expatriated there.
 One of our sons talks daily with a young lady from Panama and she tells us lots of things about Panama.
 To live in Panama now is like living in Miami and so then what’s the big deal about moving there?
 Crime rates are high, real-estate prices have skyrocketed.
 One of the major reasons for people to expatriate or uproot themselves is for a better way of life.
 But how is Panama or Costa Rica any better than say, living in Miami or Myrtle Beach in the states?

-The bottom line is today there are about 500 full time gringos living in Cuenca Ecuador.
+The bottom line is today there are several thousand full time gringos living in Cuenca Ecuador.
 Tomorrow, that will be changing.
 The fact is there are other wonderful, great, and perfect cities in this world that most people would like just as much or more than Cuenca; they just were not named the best city to retire in, yet, and no one is looking at those other cities—out of sight out of mind.

 The important thing to remember is it doesn’t matter where you live in the world.
 Happiness does not grow on trees.
 You can live anywhere in the world but if you are not happy within yourself it won’t matter how great a place is or how perfect the weather is because happiness and contentment is something within our attitude.
 We make our happiness.